analogdevicesinc/ai8x-training/README.md

 #### Contents of the device-* Folder

-* For AI84, there are both a custom software fully connected layer in the file `arm_fully_connected_q7_q8p7_opt.c` that returns Q8.7 fixed-point outputs, and a custom `arm_softmax_q8p7_q15.c` which is aware of the fixed-point input (the `_frac` version delivers greater precision) .
-A number of additional files are provided that provide non-square pooling support, and activation support for more than 64 KiB of data (these files are not needed for AI84 hardware).
 * For AI85, the software Softmax is implemented in `softmax.c`.
 * The `tornadocnn.h` header file is included which helps both embedded examples as well as CMSIS NN code.